hemtjanst/vader/README.md

 Väder exposes the "feels like" temperature and relative humidity as returned by the Wunderground API as a temperature and a humidity sensor to HomeKit.

+---

+**The Wunderground API has been terminated: https://apicommunity.wunderground.com/weatherapi/topics/end-of-service-for-the-weather-underground-api.
+As such this partciular tool no longer works and the repository has been archived.**

+---

 ## Installation

 The installation is pretty simple, `go install` it, get an [API token for